Missile Warning Center Guardian Credited for Saving Life of fellow Crewmember

-U.S. Army Gen. James Dickinson, U.S. Space Command commander, middle, presents U.S. Space Force Sgt.
-Christian McConnell, a Missile Warning Center crew technician for the Combined Force Space Component Command, right, a Joint Service Achievement Medal May 4, 2022, during a ceremony at Peterson Space Force Base, Colo.
-McConnell received the medal for his quick thinking and efforts to provide emergency medical assistance to a fellow crewmember who suffered a sudden cardiac arrest at on Oct.
+A Guardian was awarded a Joint Service Achievement Medal May 4, 2022, during a ceremony at Peterson Space Force Base, Colo., for his quick thinking and efforts to provide emergency medical assistance to a fellow crewmember.

+U.S. Space Force Sgt.
+Christian McConnell, a Missile Warning Center crew technician for the Combined Force Space Component Command, administered life-saving aid and called for emergency services for a coworker who suffered from cardiac arrest on Oct.
 19, 2021.

-(U.S. Space Force photo by Petty Officer 1st Class John Wagner)
+“Sergeant McConnell is a true hero and we are extremely fortunate to have people like him on our team who are quick on their feet and will do everything they can to help others in need,” said Maj.
+Gen. DeAnna Burt, Combined Force Space Component Command commander.
+“This isn’t something that most people think about happening to them, but this incident clearly reminds us that it does and we must be ready to act.”

 |Date Taken: